Kong/docs.konghq.com/app/contributing/markdown-rules.md

 If your topic provides instructions for two or more methods of completing a task, you can nest them inside `navtabs`.
-For example, [this topic](/gateway/latest/get-started/comprehensive/expose-services/#add-a-service) tabs between the Admin API and Kong Manager methods for adding a Service.
+For example, [this topic](/gateway/latest/get-started/comprehensive/expose-services/#add-a-service) tabs between the Admin API and Kong Manager methods for adding a service.

 {:.important}
 > **Important:** You can’t use tabs in lists, or nest tabs within tabs.